 - Yale Society of Physics Students (SPS): I was Co-President of the Yale SPS in 2019.
 I established new weekly study sessions, a new peer mentorship initiative, and biweekly dinners with physics professors.
 I organized several prize lectures, and I had the honor of inviting and introducing F. Duncan Haldane, 2016 Nobel Laureate, and Wolfgang Ketterle, 2001 Nobel Laureate.

-Journal of Emerging Investigators (JEI): I am a peer editor and copy editor for JEI.
-I believe it is important to encourage middle and high school scientists, and I have had the distinct pleasure of reading and editing many high-quality student manuscripts.
+Journal of Emerging Investigators (JEI): I participated with JEI as a peer editor and copy editor.
+I believe it is important to encourage middle and high school scientists, and I had the pleasure of reading and editing student manuscripts.

 Letters to a Pre-Scientist: I am a pen pal with a middle schooler who is interested in science.
 Mentors & role models have played a large part in my journey and, consequently, my desire to work in outreach.
 I’m looking forward to connecting with young future scientists through this program!